The goodness of Postgres without its operational bottlenecks

 If you like Postgres, especially its transactional properties and battle-hardened reliability, but wish to minimize your operational burden, gain flexibility, and free yourself from routine tasks such as data partitioning, replication, redundancy, etc. you may like Fauna even more!

-Fauna combines the operational integrity and relational modeling of Postgres with an interface and architecture that fits better with modern application development in the cloud.
-Fauna scales transparently, without resource limits and capacity constraints.
-And its serverless API eliminates the provisioning and administrative tasks that come with Postgres.
-With Fauna, you can simplify code, reduce costs, and ship faster!
+Fauna combines the operational integrity and relational modeling of Postgres with a flexible interface and architecture that fits better with modern application development.
+Moreover, its serverless approach completely eliminates the provisioning and administrative tasks associated with cloud Postgres services.

 |Fauna Benefit||Comparison with Postgres|